fancy-sauce/fancy-sauce.github.io/_posts/2020-05-24-PastebinScraper.md

 tags: [script]
 comments: true
 ---
-# A simple script to scrape pastebin at random intervals to not get banned
+# A simple script to scrape pastebin at random intervals.

 Check [here](https://raw.githubusercontent.com/fancy-sauce/fancy-sauce.github.io/master/pastebinScraper.py) for an up to date version of this script.